The Pros and Cons of external recorders.

 We got stuck on location with a ton of dead batteries and a bad charger.
 Not a pretty day.
 The lesson: buy at least one good charger and always bring the Shogun’s AC charger with you (it is included in the kit).

 Clearly, the Shogun is an outstanding (but not perfect) product.
 While it is very light (a mere 16 ounces without batteries), which is great when used on a monopod or gimbal, it is also very fragile.
 Our monitor broke during our second on-location shoot and we always take great care of our gear.
-We have been using Varavon cages for the GH4s (I’ll share my impression soon) and they have proven outstanding, and just got a new cage for the Shogun.

 If you are planning to use the Shogun in broad-daylight I’d also STRONGLY recommend getting a sun hood, which was NOT included with our original kit.

 There are at least a couple of additional features we haven’t tried yet: the optional Wi-Fi Remote Control to start/stop recording from an iOS or Android device, and flagging the footage on the Shogun as favorite/reject.
 Apparently this gets exported within the footage’s metadata and will work with Final Cut X and Adobe Premiere Pro CC.
 I can definitely see this as a time-saving feature, especially while working on interviews and marking sections with the best takes or sound bites.

 For a couple grand, I believe one gets a LOT of value out of this device, especially if you can get the current deal that includes two FREE Solid State Drives.